dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 In "master/slave" systems communication is conducted through requests and responses: Master side issues a request which Slave side needs to fulfil it and get back with an answer.
 Requests are unidirectional.
 On the contrast in Peer to Peer networks each peer wants to assist in achieving the system's purpose and the communication is bidirectional, each part of the system can issue requests and receive responses from other ones many times exchanging roles.

-There are at least two immediate implications of this: The first one is that relationships are too binary (apologies for another computer science term).
+There are a few immediate implications of this: The first one is that relationships are too binary (apologies for another computer science term).
 Either you are the "Master" so what you said must be done with the information you provided or you simply execute.
 If things are arranged this way, IT's functions almost always fall on the "Slave" side.
 When work ends and you go home with a feeling of having been used.
 It is very sad.
 What makes it even more sad is that even in heavy IT companies that operate in this way, IT people do not have good representation.

 The second implication is that very often things degrade into a game of Chinese whispers / broken telephone, specially when the "Master/Slave" relationship has more than two connected parts (A asks B, B asks C).
 People reluctant/scared/unaware of challenging and asking for specifics rush into delivering something that they understood was required which can be far from what is actually needed.
 A friend of mine summarised this very well with the above anecdote: "In the previous company that I worked, I found out that my manager was asking me to do what he thought his manager needed, many times missing the mark.
 Now his manager was telling him what he understood from discussions with the CEO, whose input he never verified.
 Essentially I was shooting in the dark with the information I had.
 My manager was more eager to show something even if we'd have to do it again and again because of the limited amount of feedback".